 Committee members are elected following elections at the AGM.
 Committee members elected in this way must be members of the Cooperative.
 All our tenants are members.
-Our Membership Policy - which is approved by the Committee - describes how we apply criteria to applications from prospective members.
+Our Rules and Membership Policy - which is approved by the Committee - describes how we apply criteria to applications from prospective members.
 Up to one third of the number of elected members can be co-opted to the Committee (up to the maximum of 15): co-opted Committee members can only serve until the next AGM; then they must stand down but may stand for election.
+Co-opted Committee members do not count towards the establishment of a quorum for meetings.

 As a member of the Committee you must always act in the best interests of WWHC and you must not be influenced by any personal, business, financial or other interests.
 You are required to declare any such interests and manage them appropriately, in accordance with our Entitlements, Payments and Benefits Policy and our policy on declaring and managing Conflicts of Interest.
 In order to be a member of the Committee, you must sign and agree to uphold our Code of Conduct.
-You must also accept collective responsibility for decisions that the Committee has taken (provided the decision has been taken properly and is in accordance with our rules, policies and procedures).
+You must also accept collective responsibility for the decisions that the Committee takes (provided the decision has been taken properly and is in accordance with our rules, policies and procedures).